Fall 2024

 Join me from 10am to 4pm at the Discovery Museum, Reno, NV, for a fun and creative workshop in making your own mini scarecrow, puppet, doll, superhero or whatever figure, from foraged sticks and leaves, Fall fruit, yarn and scraps of fabric.
 Free for all visitors to the museum.

-I am honored to take part in the upcoming Basque Cultural Day at San Francisco's Basque Cultural Center, organized by the Basque Educational Organization, on Saturday October 21 2023.
+Saturday October 21 2023: I am honored to take part in the upcoming Basque Cultural Day at San Francisco's Basque Cultural Center, organized by the Basque Educational Organization.
 The theme this year is 'The Impact of Basque Women in America' (Euskal Andreen Egintza Amerikan).
 I will be a panelist with some impressive Basque American women in one of the afternoon sessions, on 'Today's Basque Women Leaders'.

 Join us for an amazing gathering!